-A fee of \$6.00 per credit hour is charged for registrations in excess of 18 hours in the regular semester of the day session.
-In the eight-week summer term, this fee is applied to registration for more than 9 hours.
-In the six-week summer term, this fee is applied to registration in excess of 6 hours.
-Exceptions are made in the case of students enrolled for credit hours taken in band, glee club, orchestra, and debate.
-This fee is not exclude to refund fee is not subject to refund.
+A fee of \$7.00 per credit hour is charged for registrations in excess of 18 hours in the regular semester of the day session, and also in excess of 101⁄2 hours in Cooperative Engineering courses.
+In the eight week summer term, this fee is applied to registration for more than 9 hours.
+In the six week summer term, this fee is applied to registration in excess of 6 hours.
+If in a regularly prescribed curriculum excess hours are required beyond the normal academic load, this fee will be waived only upon approval of the Dean of the College in which registration is made.
+No charge will be made for enrolments for credit in band, glee club, debate and orchestra taken in excess of a normal academic load.
+This fee is not subject to refund.